Bruins acquire Bertuzzi from Wings for 2 picks

 The first-round choice is top-10 protected.
 Detroit will also retain 50% of Bertuzzi's $4.75 million cap hit in the deal.

-The Bruins were targeting depth forwards before acquiring Garnet Hathaway from Washington last month.
-A recent lower-body injury to Taylor Hall highlighted Boston's need to add further.
+The Bruins were targeting depth forwards before acquiring Garnet Hathaway from the Washington Capitals last month.
 Bertuzzi brings scoring touch, physicality and versatility to a Boston team that has been atop the NHL standings all season and is a front-runner to chase a Stanley Cup championship.

-Talks around Bertuzzi had cooled, but Detroit GM Steve Yzerman picked things up again, and Boston was an obvious trade partner.
-Bruins GM Don Sweeney had draft capital to spare, and the Red Wings are continuing to retool their roster through the draft and prospect development to become a perennial postseason contender again.
+Talks around Bertuzzi had cooled, but Detroit general manager Steve Yzerman picked things up again, and Boston was an obvious trade partner.
+Sweeney had draft capital to spare, and the Red Wings are continuing to retool their roster through the draft and prospect development in hopes of becoming a perennial postseason contender again.

-To fit Bertuzzi into the mix, Boston is likely to move into long-term injured reserve relief with Hall or Nick Foligno, who is also injured.